-Being a responsive host helps to boost your Airbnb ranking as response rate and response time are crucial for enhancing this metric.
+Being a responsive host helps to boost your Airbnb ranking (and vacation rental income) as response rate and response time are crucial for enhancing this metric.
 With automation software like iGMS, you can use the smart messaging features and templates to help you to establish prompt and efficient guest communication every time.

 This guide on Airbnb etiquette gives helpful hints for perfecting your communication with your guests visiting your vacation rental home.